-Complying with these requirements, CNE Cernavoda, FCN Pitesti, SCN Pitesti, IFIN - HH, and CNU - Feldioara Subsidiary have established and implemented Quality Management Systems in their facilities.
-These systems are in fact (Integrated) Management Systems, one unit that integrate the provisions related to radioactive waste management, emergency preparedness, radiological protection, safeguards, nuclear safety, and physical protection, and the entire range on interaction between them at individual and organizational level, an entity that has to ensure the promotion of safety culture.
+Complying with these requirements, CNE Cernavoda, FCN Pitesti, ICN Pitesti, IFIN - HH, and CNU - Feldioara Subsidiary have established and implemented Quality Management Systems in their facilities.
+These systems are in fact Integrated Management Systems, which integrate the provisions related to radioactive waste management, emergency preparedness, radiological protection, safeguards, nuclear safety, and physical protection, and the entire range on interaction between them at individual and organizational level, an entity that has to ensure the promotion of safety culture.

-The main participants and contractors involved in the project of nuclear facilities shall have implemented a quality management system authorized in accordance with CNCAN regulations.
+The main participants and contractors involved in the development of a nuclear facility shall have implemented a quality management system licensed in accordance with CNCAN regulations.